What Is A Cenote? The Ultimate Guide To Visiting Cenotes

 While this comes down to personal preference, there are definitely some cenotes that are heavily visited in the Mexican Yucatan Peninsula for good reason.

-It also depends on what kind of cenotes you prefer – a cave, an open-air pool or little cenote pools in the jungle.
+It also depends on what kind of cenotes you prefer – a cave, a big open-air pool, or little cenote pools scattered in the jungle.
+To help you get started read the two blog posts linked below:

-Now that we know what cenotes are and everything about them, let’s dive into my top tips for visiting cenotes to get the best out of your trip.
+Now that we know what cenotes are, let’s dive into my top tips for visiting cenotes to get the best out of your trip!

 Most of the cenotes in Mexico open around 8:30 am and most people will not arrive before 10 am.
 So beat the crowds and come as early as possible and during the week if you want the place quieter and take pictures without people.